Skip site navigation (1)Skip section navigation (2)

 Specifying file encoding methodology

-default, the program selects which by examining the file.
-You may
+fault, the program selects which by examining the file.
+You may force the

-force the selection for all files.
-In intermixed option/file mode,
+selection for all files.
+In intermixed option/file mode, this setting may

 -M, --mixed-uuencode decide uuencoding for each file.
 This option is a